Francis J. Higginson: Later career

 Higginson left Massachusetts after the war and became chairman of the United States Lighthouse Board on September 26, 1898; he was promoted to rear admiral on March 3, 1899, while serving on the board.
 Leaving the Lighthouse Board in April 1901, he became the commander-in-chief of the North Atlantic Squadron on May 1, 1901.
 In September 1902, he commanded the squadron during a war game in which 16 of its ships simulated an attack on U.S. Army coastal fortifications along the U.S. East Coast.
 Higginson was the squadron's last commander-in-chief, as it was abolished on 29 December 1902 and its ships and personnel formed the new North Atlantic Fleet.
 He became the new fleet's first commander-in-chief, serving in that capacity until 1903.

 After relinquishing command of the North Atlantic Fleet, Higginson became commandant of the Washington Navy Yard in Washington, D.C., in July 1903.
 He served in that capacity until 19 July 1905, when he retired from the Navy upon reaching the statutory retirement age of 62.

 Later life

-Upon his retirement, Higginson and his wife, the former Grace Glenwood Haldane (1854–1938), settled in Grace Higginson's home town, Kingston, New York.
+Upon his retirement, Higginson and his wife, the former Grace Glenwood Haldane (1854–1938), settled in Kingston, New York not far from Grace Higginson's home town, Cold Spring.
 He was a leader in Kingston's civic and social life.
 He also was chairman of the Sampson Memorial Committee, which unveiled the Sampson Memorial Window at the chapel of the U.S. Naval Academy in Annapolis, Maryland, on 16 November 1908 for Rear Admiral Sampson of Spanish–American War fame, who had died in 1902.
 Higginson was Commander-General of the Naval Order of the United States from 1917 to 1925.

 Higginson died in Kingston on September 12, 1931.
 He is buried with his wife, who died in 1938, at Arlington National Cemetery at Arlington, Virginia.